bhupesh-hada/Hackathons_and_Jobathons/Potential_Leads_Identification/Readme.md

-# Objective
-*To identify the customers who are more likely to buy products in the near future based on the user activity data on the website*
+*The objective is to identify the customers who are more likely to buy products in the near future based on the user activity data on the website*